mchlnix/SMB3-Foundry/manual/foundry/foundry-manual.md

 In normal Levels you would need to place a Chest into the Level of course, and set the Item to something.
 You don't necessarily need to end the Level though, that's why those are separate options.

-Hammer Bro Levels work differently, though.
-They are one screen Levels, with just some Platforms in them, because which Enemy appears (Hammer Bro, Boomerang Bro, etc; there is just a generic "Hammer Bro" Enemy in there) and which item you get after winning is determined by the Overworld Sprite, so the Hammer Bro on the World Map.
+Hammer Bro Levels work differently.
+They are one screen Levels, with just some Platforms in them, because which Enemy appears (Hammer Bro, Boomerang Bro, etc.; there is just a generic "Hammer Bro" Enemy in there) and which item you get after winning is determined by the Overworld Sprite, so the Hammer Bro on the World Map.
 Different Bros can be different Enemies and give different Items, even though you run into them on the same spot.
 They do need the Chest-Ending Item set, though, meaning that checkbox must be checked.

 It's best to study some of those Levels to see, how they actually work.